Yury Shulman: Chess career

-Shulman started formal chess lessons with coach Tamara Golovey when he was six years old.
+Shulman was born in Minsk and started formal chess lessons with coach Tamara Golovey when he was six years old.
 He went on to study under International Master Albert Kapengut at age 12, and subsequently under the guidance of GM Boris Gelfand.
 He achieved his grandmaster title in 1995.
 Shulman moved to the United States in 1999 to attend University of Texas at Dallas, a three-time national championship college team.

 Shulman completed undergraduate studies from the State Academy of Sports, Belarus, and has a bachelor's degree in Computer Science and an M.B.A. specializing in Finance from the University of Texas at Dallas.

 Shulman has remained among the top U.S. chess players since moving to the country.
 He tied for first in the 2001 World Open, was runner up in the 2006 U.S. Chess Championship, and winner of the 2006 U.S. Open Chess Championship.
 Shulman tied for third place in the 2007 US Chess Championship and qualified for the 2007 FIDE world championship.
 On May 21, 2008, Shulman won the 2008 US Chess Championship.
 On May 25, 2010, he tied for first in the U.S. Chess Championship in St. Louis, losing in a rapid tie-break with GM Gata Kamsky, who became the US champion.
 He formerly played in the now defunct U.S. Chess League, for the strong St. Louis Archbishops, whose roster included Hikaru Nakamura.